albinaabykanova/albinaabykanova/README.md

-Hi !
-My name is Albina Abykanova
+Hi 👋, I'm Albina 🧚🏽‍♀️
 ========================================================================================================================================

    Junior Frontend Developer
 --------------------------

 I'm a Front-End Software Engineer by passion and an expat by choice living in Istanbul, Turkey